taisei-project/taisei/doc/MATH.rst

 player.

 As a vector, ``[-7, 3]``  points from the enemy position to the player position.
 Its length is the distance between enemy and player.
-Its direction is the direction we want the danmaku to travel in.
+Its angle is the direction we want the danmaku to travel in.
 In this example, we don’t care about the distance.
-We want a unit length pointer towards the player. ``cnormalize()`` does this for us by giving us a complex number with the same angle as its argument but length one.
+We want a unit length pointer towards the player. ``cnormalize()`` does this for us by giving us a complex number with the same angle as its argument but with a length of "1".

-This could still be done, technically, using traditional vectors.
-However, there are still significant advantages to doing it this way.
  Let's consider how we might use this new ``aim`` variable later on, say in a ``PROJECTILE`` block for a danmaku bullet:

 .. code-block:: c